Parazoid/js-sketches/README.md

-# JS Sketches
+# Mini Projects

-Small JavaScript sketches, animations, drawings, and mini-projects.
-You can think of it as a personal sandbox for the purposes of experimentation, learning, and fun.
+Small JavaScript sketches, animations, exercises, and other mini-projects.
+My personal sandbox for the purposes of experimentation, learning, and fun.

 ## Current Sketches
 More will be added over time.